FAQ's

 Do you have a minimum or maximum age limit?

-This is a ride is for adults.
 We don't have an age limit, as long as you are fit and capable.

 What equipment do I need to bring?